coding-mew/portfolio/README.md

 An ongoing project Portfolio to train and test some skills and technologies

-Built with HTML5, CSS3, JavScript, NodeJS, React, Vite
+Until now, built with HTML5, CSS3, JavaScript, NodeJS, React, Vite